abdomuhammed96/VIPBloot_Android_Automation_Testing/README.md

-# SMAPI-RNTesting-Automation
+# SMAPI-Testing-Automation
-For the Automation code for testing scenarios for Our Platforms: RN Android
+For the Automation code for testing scenarios for Our Platforms: RN Android & Web